iNKORE-Core/.github/profile/README.md

 # ⭕ About

-- This is the core of iNKORE Studios, which is private to anyone outside our studios.
+- This is the internal organization of iNKORE Studios, which is private to anyone outside our studios.

 - If you want to see our projects, please turn to [@iNKORE-NET](https://github.com/iNKORE-NET) instead.